On June 1, 2018, Recycle BC introduced a pilot project to collect a new type of material: Other Flexible Plastic Packaging.

 Other Flexible Plastic Packaging is one of the fastest growing packaging types on the market and the largest category of packaging that previously wasn’t collected by Recycle BC.

-This material is collected at a portion of Recycle BC depots only around the province.
+This material is collected at Recycle BC depots and London Drugs locations around the province.
 Collection of Other Flexible Plastic Packaging is part of a research and development project to determine how we can best recycle this material.
-During this time, material that is unable to be recycled will be recovered and produced into engineered fuel.
+During this time, the majority of the material will be recovered and produced into engineered fuel, an engineered energy product that is a direct replacement for traditional non-renewable resources, such as coal.

 For more information please see the frequently asked questions below.